housing justice

 Non owner-occupied properties in Baltimore City are required to be registered with the City.
 Also, non owner-occupied rental properties also have to be inspected and licensed, in addition to the registration requirement.
 Baltimore's licensing law went into effect in 2018, and applies to single-family homes as well as multifamily properties (apartments), rental condos, etc. A Baltimore City landlord cannot charge or collect rent for a property that is not inspected and licensed.
 Please go here to download the sections of Baltimore City Code that cover registration, licensing, and inspections.
 (This link will open a PDF file).
 For more information on ...

-My Landlord Won’t Make Repairs!
+Maryland Rent Escrow: My Landlord Won’t Make Repairs!
 Now What?

-We get quite a few inquiries from tenants who are living in unimaginable circumstances.
+We receive quite a few inquiries from tenants who are living in unimaginable circumstances.
 No heat or hot water in the winter, basements and walls covered in black mold, leaky roof, flooded basements, even a collapsed ceiling or two, and they’ve contacted the landlord to ask about repairs and maintenance.
 Their circumstances may vary, but the question at the end of the email is generally the same: “What can I do now?”
-Let’s rewind a little, and go back to when the problems first started.
-We’ll assume that you alerted your landlord to the problem immediately.
-We’ll even give the ...
+Tenants have the right to safe and habitable housing.
+The landlord has a responsibility to maintain the property -- when the landlord fails to make repairs, you have ...

 Maryland Counties With Rental Registration/Licensing Requirements